plewis/plewis.github.io/phylogenetics/study_questions.md

 * What are the consistency and retention indexes?
 How are they used in the context of parsimony trees?

 ### Distance Methods (Least Squares and Minimum Evolution)
-* If you perform a distance analysis (LS/ME), will your restults (tree length) be specific to a given tree topology, a given character, or both?
+* If you perform a distance analysis (LS/ME), will your results (tree length) be specific to a given tree topology, a given character, or both?
 * How does SplitsTree differ from a normal phylogenetic tree?
 What can this tell you about the tree?

 ## Lecture 5 - 01 Feb 2022